Charter Oak State College

 Charter Oak State College is a public online college based in New Britain, Connecticut.
 The college was founded in 1973 by the Connecticut Legislature and offers associate, bachelor's, and master's degrees.
-The college is adjacent to Central Connecticut State University and is named for Connecticut's famous Charter Oak.

 Charter Oak State College is part of the Connecticut State Colleges and Universities.
 It is accredited by the New England Commission of Higher Education and functions under the degree-granting authority of the Connecticut Board of Regents for Higher Education.
 Previously, the Board for State Academic Awards (BSAA), established in 1973, granted degrees through Charter Oak State College.
 In 2012, the Connecticut Board of Regents for Higher Education replaced the BSAA as Charter Oak State College's governing body.

-Charter Oak State College is a distance learning institution that mainly serves the adult population and allows different opportunities for credit to be earned compared to a tradition college.
-Charter Oak has awarded over 16,000 degrees since its founding in 1973.
+Charter Oak State College is a distance learning institution that mainly serves the adult population and allows different opportunities for credit to be earned compared to a traditional college.
+Charter Oak has awarded over 19,000 degrees since its founding in 1973.